cloudwego/monolake/README.md

 ## Quick Start

-The following guide is using to try monolake with the basic proxy features.
+The following guide is trying to use monolake with the basic proxy features.

 ### Preparation